Engagement Letter & Fee Agreement - Individual

 FBAR Note: HHTS does not prepare the FinCEN 114 Report of Foreign Bank & Financial Accounts (FBAR).
 The return is not a tax return and must be filed by April 15th of each year to FinCEN.
 It is to report information for any individual with ownership, joint ownership, or signature authority over one of several accounts, investments, foreign pensions or mutual funds, or foreign life insurance policies when the aggregate total value of all the accounts is over $10,000 on any day of the year.
 Since this is not a tax return, we do not file it.
 It is the responsibility of each customer to report and file this.
 Failure to do so is extreme including extreme penalties.
 We do ask questions for forms that we put on your tax return in reference to assets more than $10,000, but we do not screen or discuss the FBAR.
 You do not want to miss filing this form if you are required to do so.

-Partnership Partner & S-Corporation Shareholder Basis Worksheet: We provide, for informational purposes only, a basis worksheet for our clients, which uses information provided to us from either other tax preparers who have prepared your returns in the past or our clients themselves as well as information from your income tax returns.
+Partnership Partner & S-Corporation Shareholder Basis Worksheet: In order for us to prepare an accurate tax return, it is important that we know the basis of partners and shareholders.
+This is critical information and it is the responsibility of the partner or the shareholder to track their own basis.
+If you are a new client, we require that we get a basis worksheet for each partner and each shareholder.
+As an additional step for partnerships, we require the outside basis for each partner, which is not normally tracked by your previous accountant.
+Your previous accountant should have basis worksheets for each shareholder and inside basis worksheets for each partner.
+All professional income tax software has those basis worksheets in them.
+We provide, for informational purposes only, a basis worksheet for our clients, which uses information provided to us from either other tax preparers who have prepared your returns in the past or our clients themselves as well as information from your income tax returns.
 If information is provided from another preparer or from our clients, we have no idea if that worksheet or basis is correct in any form or fashion, but simply using what was provided to us.
 In terms of what we prepare, it is prepared based on information provided to us from clients.
-Since clients bookkeeping is not always prepared in a fashion that correctly reports equity, it is our best guess that we can come up with in terms of basis.
+Since client’s bookkeeping is not always prepared in a fashion that correctly reports equity, it is our best guess that we can come up with in terms of basis.
 We in no way guarantee that is the correct basis, but report it in the best way we have on available information.
-IRS and Congress has been working hard since 2018 to make reporting of basis required and trackable.
-It is the ultimate responsibility of the client to track their basis, but we give you these worksheets to only to assist you.
-Starting 2024, there will be tax forms that track basis in certain situations and for those forms we will use the best figures we can come up with to prepare those form.
-Without an accountant to prepare your bookkeeping and to have had an accountant to prepare that bookkeeping since the company’s inception, it is very hard to 100% know what your basis is.
+IRS and Congress have been working hard since 2018 to make reporting of basis required and trackable on tax returns each year.
+Though it is the ultimate responsibility of the client to track their basis, we give you these worksheets to assist you.
+Starting 2024, there will be tax forms that track basis in certain situations and for those forms we will use the best figures we can come up with to prepare those forms.
+In order for basis to be the most correct that it can be, normally people have had to have an accountant prepare the bookkeeping since the inception of the company and when I say accountant, I do not mean a bookkeeper.
 We ask questions of our clients in order to know about equity transactions, but clients do not always remember equity transactions or have any means to track it.
 By signing this agreement, you are acknowledging that our worksheets are guides only, not meant to be considered 100% basis, but since the majority of our clients do not, nor have the ability, to track basis, we will use our worksheet to prepare IRS basis forms.
 If a client has basis that they track on their own, it is the responsibility of the client to give us those figures and show us how they came up with those figures.
 We will use what you have if you can show us that you have accurately prepared your basis figures.
-We require proof that the basis is correct due to clients attempting to commit tax fraud by changing basis incorrectly in order to give them a tax benefit that they do not qualify for.
+We require proof that the basis is done in the most correct fashion given available information.
+We require that proof due to some clients attempting to commit tax fraud by changing basis incorrectly in order to give them a tax benefit that they do not qualify for.

 Preparer: We cannot guarantee which preparer will do your taxes and preparers can change from year to year.
 We do attempt to have the preparer you ask for do your taxes, but we are responsible to get your taxes done as soon as possible and your tax might have something that someone else in the office has a specialty in and the return will be passed to that preparer to make sure you get the most tax savings.